fnunnari/BlenderProjectTemplate/README.md

 ### Generate Blender namespace stubs

-This archive comes with some pre-computed stubs for several Blender versions.
+This archive comes with some pre-computed stubs for several Blender versions in directory `PyCharm-Blender/python_api`.
-The following instructions are an adaptation of the [pycharm-blender](https://github.com/mutantbob/pycharm-blender) project documentation.

 If you need to create stubs for a new Blender version, go on with the following steps:

+_The following instructions are an adaptation of the [pycharm-blender](https://github.com/mutantbob/pycharm-blender) project documentation._

 1. Locate the executable of the Blender version for which you want to create the namespace, e.g.,